 - eat at least three hours before bedtime

-- don’t lie down after eating
+- avoid lying down after eating

-- keep a healthy weight
+- maintain a healthy weight

 If you experience heartburn more than two or three times a week, talk to your doctor.
 In some cases, they might prescribe medications or other treatments.